 Middlesex Health offers some of the top emergency departments in the state of Connecticut, with over 95% patient satisfaction at each of our three locations.
 If you've ever needed emergency care, you know that there's nothing more comforting than being met and treated by people who are caring, compassionate, and most of all, expert at their jobs.

 Nobody likes waiting, especially when you or your loved one isn't feeling well.
 Our online Emergency Department Wait Times system updates every five minutes, so you can always see current wait times for all three of our emergency department locations.

-SmartER System Our Shoreline and Marlborough locations also offer SmartER appointments, so that you can book an ED visit up to 8 hours in advance.
+Our Shoreline and Marlborough locations also offer SmartER appointments, so that you can book an ED visit up to 8 hours in advance.
 This unique program gives you the option to avoid a long wait for non-life threatening emergencies.
 Click the "Make an Appointment" link below the Wait Times to schedule.